houkanshan/luo-liang.github.com/_posts/2012-10-20-TwoRuntimeHelpers.md

         }
     }

 I just got to know this when I was implementing my SmartIP system services, where I used a Native Windows WiFi API Wrapper class called `nativewifi.dll` by another developer.
-Since all my process is done with Windows Powershell, I have to load that dll to access features like SSID, that dll is not originally CLS-Compliant and needs code refactoring to make it so.
+Since all my process is done with Windows Powershell, I have to load that dll to access features like SSID.
+That dll is not originally CLS-Compliant and needs code refactoring to make it so.

 In case you need to take a look [http://managedwifi.codeplex.com/](http://managedwifi.codeplex.com/ "Managed Wifi API")